opentoonz/opentoonz_docs/source/toonzscript.rst

 Files managing
 --------------
-The ToonzScript file extension is .js, the scripts have to be collected into the Script sub-folder of the Library, to be automatically retrieved opening the run script browser.
+The ToonzScript file extension is .js, the scripts have to be into the Script sub-folder of the ``OpenToonz 1.2 stuff/Library`` folder, to be automatically retrieved opening the run script browser.

 .. _use_the_script_console: